 Landscape Management recognized this 85-acre riverfront as one of the top 100 parks in the nation for design, reputation and accessibility.
 A beautiful setting with original structures, Mill Race Park is a testament to the collaborative spirit of design within Columbus, Indiana.

-Designed by Michael Van Valkenburgh, and featuring structures by Stanley Saitowitz, the park includes an 84-foot observation tower, a covered bridge, people trails, fishing, picnic shelters, playgrounds, horseshoe pits, basketball courts and an amphitheater for concerts and other performances!
+Concepted by Michael Van Valkenburgh, and featuring structures by Stanley Saitowitz, the park features an 84-foot observation tower, a covered bridge, people trails, fishing, picnic shelters, playgrounds, horseshoe pits, basketball courts and an amphitheater for concerts and other performances!

-The scenic, moderate terrain makes for a beautiful hike.
-While you are hiking to the falls keep an eye out for a number of woodland animals as well as birds including migratory songbirds, woodpeckers and hawks.
+The scenic, moderate terrain is ideal for hiking.
+While exploring the falls, keep an eye out for a number of woodland animals as well as birds, including migratory songbirds, woodpeckers and hawks.

 Anderson Falls photo by Gary Scroggins

 Although we love to spend time outdoors during the summer, we all look for a fun place to visit during rainy days or on a relaxing summer evening.
 Look no further than the Columbus Bowling Center!
 Whether you’re a competitive or a casual bowler, there is a lane for you.
 Visitors will also have a blast under the black lights cosmic bowling with friends.
 Come listen to music, eat yummy snacks and challenge friends to a bowl-off!
 Open bowling is available Monday through Sunday for all ages.

 There are several golf courses throughout Columbus, each with their own unique flair.